-Cowboy Alerts is a system to notify students, faculty, and staff in the event of an emergency.
-For example, if there is a campus intruder, acts of terrorism, biohazard threats, and weather-related events, OSU will contact campus community members via text, email and phone about the event and safety instructions.
+Cowboy Alerts is a system to notify students, faculty, and staff in the event of the emergency.
+For example if there is a campus intruder, acts of terrorism, biohazard threats, and weather-related events, OSU will contact campus community members via text, email and phone about the event and safety instructions.
 In order to receive Cowboy Alerts, students must enter their contact information on their O-Key account.

-To receive Cowboy Alerts, first log into your O-key account (my.okstate.edu → O-Key).

-Then enter your contact information on the Campus Alert Information page.
-Please

-Contact the IT service if you have any questions.
+To receive Cowboy Alerts, first log into your $\underline{\text{O-key}}$ account (my.okstate.edu \rightarrow O-Key).
+Then enter your contact information in the Campus Alert Information page.
+Please Contact the IT service if you have any questions.